 D-Flow is a software system designed for the development of interactive and immersive virtual reality applications, for the purpose of clinical research and rehabilitation.
-A key concept of the D-Flow software system is that the subject is regarded as an integral part of a real-time feedback loop, in which multi-sensory input devices measure the behavior of the subject, while output devices return motor-sensory, visual and auditory feedback to the subject.
+Key concept of the D-Flow software system is that the subject is regarded as an integral part of a real-time feedback loop, in which multi-sensory input devices measure the behavior of the subject, while output devices return motor-sensory, visual and auditory feedback to the subject.
 The D-Flow software system allows an operator to define feedback strategies through a flexible and extensible application development framework, based on visual programming.

-The D-Flow Training Syllabus was designed by Motek to provide new D-Flow users with the knowledge they need to start using the software.
+The D-Flow Training Syllabus was designed by Motek Medical B.V. to provide new D-Flow users with the knowledge they need to start using the software.
 This syllabus contains all the information about the basics of D-Flow.

-We hope you enjoy discovering the possibilities of D-Flow.
+We hope you enjoy discovering all D-Flow's possibilities.